dmikey/swim-client-js/README.md

 - `options.keepAlive`: whether or not to automatically re-establish and re-synchronize the link after connection failures.
 Defaults to `false`.

+#### client.syncList([hostUri, ]nodeUri, laneUri[, options])

+Returns a [ListDownlink](#listdownlink) that synchronizes its state with a remote ordered list lane.

+- `options.prio`: the desired priority of events on the link.
+A priority is a floating point ranging value between `-1.0` and `1.0`, with `-1.0` being the lowest priority, `1.0` being the highest priority, and `0.0` being the default priority.
+Events with higher priority are sent to the client before events with lower priority.
+- `options.keepAlive`: whether or not to automatically re-establish and re-synchronize the link after connection failures.
+Defaults to `false`.

 #### client.syncMap([hostUri, ]nodeUri, laneUri[, options])

 Returns a [MapDownlink](#mapdownlink) that synchronizes its state with a remote